Related Pages.

 The mathematical harmony of the universe is visible in the proportions of the planets of our own solar system as the following examples illustrate:

-The ratio of the 'Sacred mean' can also be seen in the rotations of Venus and the Earth around the sun.
+The ratio of the 'Sacred mean' can also be seen in the rotations of Venus and the Earth around the sun so that for each five years that Earth rotates around the Sun, Venus manages to rotate it eight times).

 The result of this motion is that Venus 'draws' a pentagon around the sun every eight years.